-This is the next part in Volterra Fietta’s virtual seminar series on Space Law.
-Further seminars will be hosted in the first quarter 2022 and will focus on Arms in Space and on Artificial Intelligence in Space.
+This was the next part in Volterra Fietta’s virtual seminar series on Space Law.
+Further seminars will be hosted in the first quarter of 2022 and will focus on Arms in Space and on Artificial Intelligence in Space.

 The growing concerns regarding the protection of the environment are going beyond Earth and reaching outer space.
 The increasing demand for satellites and space activities has contributed to an exponential growth on the amount of space debris, or space junk, orbiting the planet.
 This increase comes with relevant implications to space exploration in several fields involving sustainability, liability, regulation and insurance concerns.

 Space operators and States are having to deal with the complex technical, regulatory and legal issues arising out of the impact of space debris to life on Earth and to the use of space.
 And the studies recently compiled show that the time to act on it is now.

 Volterra Fietta’s third space law webinar addressed this complicated and interesting issue of law and sustainability.